jdhughes-usgs/parallel-modflow6-class/wsl_setup.md

 ./Miniconda3-latest-Linux-x86_64.sh -b
 eval "$(/home/langevin/miniconda3/bin/conda shell.bash hook)"
 conda init
+exit
 ```

-At this point, you will need to restart the shell to allow the miniconda installation to complete.
+The `exit` command will close the Ubuntu shell.
+At this point, you will need to restart the shell, which you can typically find through the Windows Start button, to allow the miniconda installation to complete.

 ## Cloning MODFLOW Resources from GitHub
 The next step is to clone the GitHub repositories for MODFLOW 6 and the MODFLOW 6 parallel class.